xmik/berkshelf-api-docker/README.md

 apt (2.6.1)
 ```

+## Warning
+If in chef server there is both: a user and a client named berkshelf, you'll most probably get Permission denied.

+## TODO
+* Abandon berks-api logs older than 1 day

 ## How it is done

 First some debian packages are installed (like: nano build-essential libarchive-dev ruby1.9.1 ruby1.9.1-dev), then the gem: berkshelf-api 2.1.1.